 William Maldonado '19 (IT Coordinator)

 William Maldonado was born in Holyoke, Ma and was raised in the neighboring city of Springfield, Ma.
-Being one of the first in his family to grow up in America after his family moved from Puerto Rico, He is a proud student at Wesleyan University and a even prouder member of the Green Fund.
-He went to Pioneer Valley Performing Arts Charter Public School in South Hadley, Ma, gaining intensive experience in Theatre, Film and student government.
-He spends his time working or attending the Wesleyan Film series.
+Being one of the first in his family to grow up in America after his family moved from Puerto Rico.
+He is currently a Film and Government double major.
+Besides the the Greenfund, he currently works at the Wesleyan Film Series as Head House Manager and is the President of the Alpha Psi Alpha Fraternity.
 He hopes to continue to find new ways to define "environmentalist" and to extend that definition further into his communities.

 Ferdinand Quayson is a sophomore from Accra-Ghana with interest in studying Government and African Studies.
 He is the founder and director of Young Achievers Foundation Ghana, a student-run non-profit organization that promotes access to higher education in the Northern Regions of Ghana.
 At Wesleyan, Ferdinand is the President of the 2020 Class Council and a proud board member of the Wesleyan Green Fund.
 He is a strong environmentalist and a passionate believer in the impact of human activities on the environment.
 He is currently working on his second project “Last Drop”, which aims to tackle the destruction of water bodies in Ghana by illegal mining activities.